M4Tdev/portfolio-gatsby/src/content/portfolio/Notey/notey.md

 order: 2
 ---

-This is Notey app where you can save your note for later...
+It is a note taking app, where you login with your Google account.
+You can add, read, edit and delete your notes.
+They are stored in FireStore database so you have access to all your notes everywhere with your Google account.